MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 MSDistribute.setEnabled(true)
 ```

+> [!NOTE]
+> Note that this will only enable/disable Mobile Center Distribute within the SDK and not the features for the Distribute service (in-app updates for your application).
+The SDK API has nothing to do with disabling the Distribute service on the Mobile Center portal.

 ## 4. Check if Mobile Center Distribute is enabled

 You can also check if Mobile Center Distribute is enabled or not: